-- 4.1.1 HIAL are required to produce an assessment of each proposed option, (a single option is acceptable), with information as to why it is being considered as a potential option. - The information should include how the options meet the design principles, as well as qualitative statements on the: - Impact on safety - Environmental impacts - Economic impact (relevant parts of Stage 2 guidance in CAP1616f) - Impacts (positive and negative) on airspace users - Confirmation that the ATM Safety Questionnaire has been reviewed - Feedback from APDO on design options, that are to be included in engagement materials - A description of any options that have been considered but are not being proposed and the reasons why they are not being proposed. - Habitats Regulation assessment early screen criteria form
+4.1.1 HIAL are required to produce an assessment of each proposed option, (a single option is acceptable), with information as to why it is being considered as a potential option.

+- Impact on safety - Environmental impacts - Economic impact (relevant parts of Stage 2 guidance in CAP1616f) - Impacts (positive and negative) on airspace users - Confirmation that the ATM Safety Questionnaire has been reviewed - Feedback from APDO on design options, that are to be included in engagement materials - A description of any options that have been considered but are not being proposed and the reasons why they are not being proposed. - Habitats Regulation assessment early screen criteria form